How we got here

 February 2010

-Hege and I write lots of funding applications, and I start doing lots of politics to position Mindapples in the big wide world.
+Neil and I have a big falling out and he leaves. 🙁 Hege and I write lots of funding applications, and I start wading into political meetings to position Mindapples in the big wide world.

 March 2010

-We secure our first donations from a private donor, which we use to start setting up our basic infrastructure.
+We secure our first donation from a private donor, which we use to start setting up our basic infrastructure.

 We also have our first team away day, and lots of wonderful people commit to helping Mindapples grow.